Georgia universities, exempt from Kemp cuts, seek more money

 ATLANTA (AP) — Georgia's public universities could see overall state funding increase next year, despite guidance from Gov. Brian Kemp to trim budgets this year and next.

-The state Board of Regents voted Tuesday to recommend a $75 million increase in the system's budget for the year that will begin next July.
+The state Board of Regents voted Tuesday to recommend a $75 million increase in the system's budget for the year that will begin next July, even while complying with %href_on(file:

-The increase points to one aspect of Kemp's call for 4% budget cuts this year and 6% next year — many expensive education and health programs are exempted.

-Regents set $11 million in cuts this year and $16.5 million next year, some from agencies that don't touch students.
-Decreases are outweighed by increases requested next year because of rising enrollment and expanding campuses.